jasp-stats/jaspAudit/inst/help/auditClassicalPlanning.md

 *AR = IR x CR x DR*

-The auditor assesses inherent risk and internal control risk generally on a 3-point scale to determine the appropriate detection risk.
-The Audit module handles the default values in the table below. to convert the risk assessments for IR and CR to percentages.
-These default values are inspired by the <i>Handboek Auditing Rijksoverheid</i>.
-You can manually adjust the percentages associated with one or both of the risks by selecting the Custom option under the corresponding risk assessment.
+The auditor assesses inherent risk and internal control risk generally on a 3-point scale consisting of high, medium and low to determine the appropriate detection risk.
+To use the ARM, these categorical risk assessments must be mapped to probabilities.
+By default, the Audit module uses the percentages shown in the table below, which are inspired by the <i>Handboek Auditing Rijksoverheid</i>.
+You can manually adjust the percentages associated with one or both of the risks by selecting the Custom option in the drop-down list under the corresponding risk assessment.

 |  | Inherent risk (IR) | Control risk (CR) |
 | ---: | :---: | :---: |